"*" indicates required fields

 Companies that choose to shift to the cloud do so for several reasons.
 The benefits of flexibility, scalability and cost savings are weighed against availability concerns.
 It is important to evaluate if cloud is right for you from a strategic and operational perspective.
 This can be achieved by asking some questions about your business:

-- If so you may consider a cloud option that can be easily tailored and scaled to your needs without the need for capital outlay.
+If questions like these are concerns, you may consider a cloud option that can be easily tailored and scaled to your needs without the need for capital outlay.

-You should also evaluate your current IT set-up to understand the benefits of moving to the cloud, especially in the following areas:
+You should evaluate your current IT setup to understand the benefits of moving to the cloud, especially in the following areas:

 By and large the easiest and most common workload to shift to the cloud is backup.
-Backup as a Service (BaaS) is easy to use and helps to mitigate a major business continuity concerns around downtime and data loss.
+Backup as a Service (BaaS) is easy to use and helps mitigate major business continuity concerns of downtime and data loss.
 Cloud-based backup can be used for multiple environments or just one environment – depending on what restrictions your company decides to place on cloud usage.

 Major cloud providers have several data centres around the world and where you store your data is completely your choice.
 This helps with both internal operations as well as meeting your regulatory requirements.
 Cloud providers will outline this and will also include your access, security, services and support when you partner with them.
 To ensure the accessibility of data, cloud providers develop a service level agreement (SLA).
 The SLA will detail what happens in the event of an outage and protects the customer in certain situations.

-Many companies do not take the time to consider what they may need to put into place prior to shifting to the cloud.
-For the most part, preparing to shift to the cloud is simple and just requires you having a Cloud Service Provider (CSP) to handle this transition for you.
+Many companies do not take the time to consider the essential prerequisites prior to shifting to the cloud.
+For the most part, this is relatively simple as it simply requires you engage a Cloud Service Provider (CSP) to handle this transition for you.
 A major component to consider that is often overlooked is your network bandwidth.
-With the strain put on local internet connections from cloud computing, you may consider upgrading your bandwidth or investing in SD-WAN technology to increase connectivity.
+With the strain on local internet connections brought about by cloud computing, you may consider upgrading your bandwidth or investing in SD-WAN technology to increase connectivity.

-No, as technologies like Virtual Machines and Docker Containers allow your data to be moved between cloud environments as you see fit.
-It will also help you with the details of data archival and relocation services.
-Because cloud-based technology so closely mirrors traditional computing, you will find that the flexibility of computing translates well to the cloud, including the flexibility to pack up and move on when you so desire.
+No, as technologies like Virtual Machines and Docker Containers allow your data to be moved between cloud environments as you see fit, such technologies will also help you with the details of data archival and relocation services.
+Since cloud-based technology so closely mirrors traditional computing, you will find that the flexibility of computing translates well to the cloud, including the flexibility to pack up and move on when you so desire.

-We are here to make sure that you are in control of the goals you want to achieve and how you want to achieve it.
+We are here to make sure that you are in control of the goals you want to achieve and how you want to achieve them.
 We are here to act as your business partner in this transition, to ensure that both you and your customers achieve business greatness and overwhelming value.
-We truly understanding the pain points organisations have where cloud will definitely help as well as understand the frustrations felt by organisations already using cloud as although amazing for business, its management should not be taken lightly.
+Despite being a critical part of a business nowadays, we understand the frustration and complexity that comes with deploying and / or managing a cloud infrastructure.
+We’re here to help.